Here we will look at the main differences between QUIC and Fenrir

 QUIC doesn’t provide replay protection for the client’s data prior to the server’s first reply.
 It’s up the application to ensure that any such information is safe if replayed by an attacker.

 This is the same old mistake of pushing security details on the developers.
-It will likely never happen.
+Developers will (unknowingly) ignore it, until everyone will use a common framework that limits QUIC features to the safest subset.
+Same as happened with OAuth.

 Perfect forward secrecy